WRX Built Engine 101: Everything You Need to Know - Crawford Performance

 WRX Built Engine 101: Everything You Need to Know

-Let’s be direct.
-If you plan on making significant horsepower with your Subaru, a stock engine won't cut it.
-Pushing factory internals with a larger turbo and an aggressive tune is a countdown to disaster.
-The only way to build a powerful and reliable car is to start with a solid core, and that means investing in a WRX built engine.
+Let's get straight to the point.
+If you want to make significant horsepower with your Subaru, the stock engine simply won't cut it.
+Pushing factory internals with a bigger turbo and an aggressive tune is a countdown to disaster.
+The only way to build a powerful and reliable car is by starting with a solid core—and that means investing in a WRX built engine.
 This is the foundational step that separates amateur builds from professional-grade performance machines.
-It provides the strength needed to handle the stress of high output, ensuring your investment is protected.
-In this definitive guide, we’ll draw on our decades of experience to explain what defines a top-tier built engine, what to look for in a builder, and how to plan your project correctly from the start.
+It provides the strength to handle high output, ensuring your investment is protected.
+We'll use our experience to show you what defines a top-tier built engine, what to look for in a builder, and how to plan your project right from the start.

 Key Takeaways